garybuckets/ibit_data_converter/README.md

 # iShares Bitcoin Trust ETF Data Downloader

-This PowerShell script downloads the iShares Bitcoin Trust ETF fund data from the official iShares website and converts it from XML format to XLSX format.
+This PowerShell script downloads the iShares Bitcoin Trust ETF fund data from the official iShares website and converts it from XML to pandas friendly XLSX format.

 ## Features